IAL 5: Physics, Gravity, Orbits, Thermodynamics, Tides

 Historically, space was assumed to the space of 3-dimensional Euclidean geometry that we learn in high school.

-For most purposes, FLAT SPACE is observationally verified both terrestrially and in outer space.
+For most purposes, flat space is observationally verified both terrestrially and in outer space.

 But different space geometries are possible.